Understanding and Harnessing Organic Growth

 What are some examples of organic growth?

-Examples of organic growth strategies include investing into existing products and services, developing new products and services, reallocating resources, making improvements to your business model, and adjusting pricing.
+Examples of organic growth strategies include investing in existing products and services, developing new products and services, reallocating resources, making improvements to your business model, and adjusting pricing.

 It can be.
 Organic growth in business requires thinking about existing assets and resources in new ways, and it may be some time before you reap any rewards.
 Growing inorganically through a merger or acquisition, however, also comes with challenges.
-It requires a large amount of capital, can be time-consuming, and, by merging workforces, can lead to friction.
+It requires a large amount of capital, can be time-consuming, and can lead to friction when workforces are merged.

 Is organic growth better than inorganic growth?

-There’s no one answer since each growth strategy has pros and cons.
-Organic growth offers a steady and predictable path towards growth, and allows you to retain control of your business.
-However, it requires a lot of time and effort, and has the potential to stagnate.
+There’s no absolute answer since each growth strategy has pros and cons.
+Organic growth offers a steady and predictable path toward growth and allows you to retain control of your business.
+However, it requires a lot of time and effort and may stagnate.
 Also, it may not be the right choice if you need to pivot quickly to keep up with changing market demands.

 Photo credit: iStock/oatawa